bmaltais/kohya_ss/README.md

   - `--console_log_file` option can be used to output the log to a file.
 The default is `None` (output to the console).
 - The sample image generation during multi-GPU training is now done with multiple GPUs.
 PR [#1061](https://github.com/kohya-ss/sd-scripts/pull/1061) Thanks to DKnight54!
 - The support for mps devices is improved.
 PR [#1054](https://github.com/kohya-ss/sd-scripts/pull/1054) Thanks to akx!
 If mps device exists instead of CUDA, the mps device is used automatically.
+- The `--new_conv_rank` option to specify the new rank of Conv2d is added to `networks/resize_lora.py`.
+PR [#1102](https://github.com/kohya-ss/sd-scripts/pull/1102) Thanks to mgz-dev!
 - An option `--highvram` to disable the optimization for environments with little VRAM is added to the training scripts.
 If you specify it when there is enough VRAM, the operation will be faster.
   - Currently, only the cache part of latents is optimized.
 - The IPEX support is improved.
 PR [#1086](https://github.com/kohya-ss/sd-scripts/pull/1086) Thanks to Disty0!
 - Fixed a bug that `svd_merge_lora.py` crashes in some cases.
 PR [#1087](https://github.com/kohya-ss/sd-scripts/pull/1087) Thanks to mgz-dev!
+- DyLoRA is fixed to work with SDXL.
+PR [#1126](https://github.com/kohya-ss/sd-scripts/pull/1126) Thanks to tamlog06!
 - The common image generation script `gen_img.py` for SD 1/2 and SDXL is added.
 The basic functions are the same as the scripts for SD 1/2 and SDXL, but some new features are added.
   - External scripts to generate prompts can be supported.
 It can be called with `--from_module` option.
 (The documentation will be added later)
   - The normalization method after prompt weighting can be specified with `--emb_normalize_mode` option. `original` is the original method, `abs` is the normalization with the average of the absolute values, `none` is no normalization.